Skip to content

 SyntaxDescriptionExample

-^Start of string^hello must start with hello
+^Start of string^hello matches hello at the start

-$End of stringworld$ must end with world
+$End of stringworld$ matches world at the end

-\bWord boundary\bword\b matches complete word
+\bWord boundary\bword\b matches the whole word

 Grouping and Alternation